flancia-coop/doc.anagora.org/social-coop-tech-group.md

         - Edumerco is also at Sutty :) Would love to welcome in Buenos Aires.
 - Questions from/to the OC
     - Q (edumerco): how can we help one another?
 What do we need to know, how can we best support our work and serve our community?
-        - Edsu: something that came up in the matrix chat ~2
+        - Edsu: something that came up in the matrix chat ~2w ago.
+On how we organize communication and our meetings.
+E.g. this meeting we're having now is something we have been missing, as we haven't had as much visibility on what the OC is doing/working on.
     - Single sign on
     - Signup/joining process
     - Bill tracking